Information we collect

-Personally identifiable information (PII) is information that can be used to identify or contact you online or offline, such as your name, address, email, phone number, photos or audio data, and payment information.
+Personally identifiable information (PII) is information that can be used to identify or contact you online or offline, such as your name, address, email, phone number, photos or audio data, and payment information, or data that is linked to such identifiers.
 The Service may collect PII when it is provided to us, such as when you use our Services, attempt to contact us, submit a resume or job application, or connect with us on social media or one of our partners.
 For example, you may see a “Log in with…” button, which means we request PII from a partner to streamline the login the process.
 You will likely be presented with a “request for permission” screen by a third party asking to share your ID, profile picture, and other listed information with us.

 We may also create or collect device-identifiable information (DII), such as cookies, unique device and advertising identifiers, statistical identifiers, usernames, and similar identifiers that are linkable to a browser or device.
 From these platforms, we may also receive other information, such as your IP address, user agent, timestamps, precise and imprecise geolocation, sensor data, apps, fonts, battery life information, and screen size.

 Our Services also collect information about your interactions, including navigation paths, search queries, crashes, timestamps, purchases, clicks and shares, and referral URLs.
 We may combine this data with PII and DII.
 For efficiency’s sake, information about your interactions may be transmitted to our servers while you are not using the app.
 We may also partner with third parties that collect additional information – please see their privacy policies for more details and see below for your choices regarding these parties.

 We use the information we collect from our Services to provide, maintain, protect and improve our Services, to develop new Services and offerings, and to protect us and our users.